UCSD Biomedical Sciences (BMS) Graduate Core Course

 In most modules, students will immerse themselves in a different aspect of basic science and explore the links between research and human disease; in others, students will explore a few important experimental approaches that they may not have been exposed to during undergraduate classwork.
 During the course, students will expand their knowledge of some key questions facing current medical researchers, and will develop a framework for conceptual thinking to guide their own research projects.

-For enrolled students: The BIOM 200 Course Web Site is at ted.ucsd.edu
+For enrolled students: The BIOM 200 Course Web Site and calendar is at ted.ucsd.edu

 (Log in with your UCSD ACMS (email) username and password)

 Module 1 (September 27-october 4) - Bioinformatics Bootcamp

 Special times!
 September 27(9A-1P), 28(9A-1P), 29(9A-12P), October 2(9A-1P), 3(9A-1P), 4(9A-1P)

 Taking command of the command line: A biologist’s guide to RNA-Seq.
 The goal of this module is to provide an interactive one week workshop to familiarize students with the command line and basic computational tools that are now commonly used in research.
 We will work through an example of calculating differential expression of an RNA-Seq dataset as a way to introduce concepts such as installation and workflow of new programs, reading documentation, and interpreting results.
 By the end of this week, students will have the necessary skills to continue to explore computational methods relevant to their own research.

 Regular class schedule resumes, 9 AM to 11 AM (M/T/Th/F)

 Scientific emphasis: This module will cover modern concepts and directions in human genetics research including: patterns of inheritance, use of single-nucleotide polymorphisms as gene markers, individualized genomes and cancer genome re-sequencing.
 The module will also cover basic concepts and methodologies regarding the composition, function and regulation of eukaryotic genomes.